Detection of signals by Monte Carlo singular spectrum analysis: Multiple testing: Numerical investigation

-\efg \R{}-scripts for simulation of the surrogate data are contained in Fragment~\ref{frag:AR_modelling}. \R{}-scripts for Monte Carlo SSA with multiple-testing correction can be found in Fragments~\ref{frag:MCSSA} and \ref{frag:Multiple_MCSSA}.
-Fragment~\ref{frag:MCSSA_demo} shows the result of MC-SSA for three cases: the vectors $\projVec_i$ are produced by the original time series ($W_k = U_k$, $H=L$), the vectors $\projVec_i$ consists of $H=L$ sine waves with equidistant frequencies; and separately we demonstrate the case when only a given range of frequencies is considered.
-The graphs of projection contributions and corrected prediction intervals can be found in Figs. \ref{fig:EVspec}, \ref{fig:SINspec} and \ref{fig:SINspec_range} respectively.
-We use the true parameters of AR(1) for creation of surrogate data.
-The continuous curve is the spectral density of AR(1) with the parameters that were used in simulation.
-If $\projVec_k$ are eigenvectors, we calculate its main frequency by the ESPRIT method with the rank $r=2$.
+Let us consider a fixed significance level 0.2 (that is, the confidence level equals 0.8).
+To weaken the dependence on the time series length $N$, we consider $\|\tX\|^2 = \sum_{i=1}^N x_i^2/N$.
+We used the true parameters of AR(1) for the creation of surrogate data.
+The continuous curve is the spectral density of AR(1) with the parameters that were used in the simulation.
+We calculated the dominant frequencies of $\projVec_k$ by the ESPRIT method with the rank $r=2$.